-Bonus tip #1: Cheap hotels near Tokyo DisneySea and Disneyland
+Bonus tip #1: Finding cheap hotels near Tokyo DisneySea and Disneyland

-Bonus tip #2: Coming straight from Narita Airport
+Bonus tip #2: Going straight from Narita Airport to Disney

 Save some money and hassle on your airport transfer with our guide on getting from Narita Airport to Tokyo Disneyland and DisneySea.

-While we do our best to make sure it is correct, all information in this post is subject to change.
+While we do our best to make sure it’s correct, information is subject to change.
 This post was first published in July 2020 by Mareike Dornhege.
-Last updated in May 2022 by Heidi Sarol.
+Last updated in September 2023 by the TC editorial team.